laravel/docs/eloquent.md

         }
     }

 To register an observer, you need to call the `observe` method on the model you wish to observe.
-You may register observers in the `boot` method of your application's `App\Providers\EventServiceProvider` service provider:
+You may register observers in the `boot` method of your application's `App\Providers\AppServiceProvider` service provider:

     use App\Models\User;
     use App\Observers\UserObserver;